nhsengland/datascience/docs/about.md

     ---

     Working with customer researchers and analysts to identify how they can do their research, overcome and rectify data issues and use the platform and data to its fullest.
-There is also work to create products and tools that facilitate research in the environment such as data quality and completeness visualations, example analysis and machine learning code as well as continuous improvement and increasing automation of the processes to get data both into the SDE and out through output checking. ​
+There is also work to create products and tools that facilitate research in the environment such as data quality and completeness visualisations, example analysis and machine learning code as well as continuous improvement and increasing automation of the processes to get data both into the SDE and out through output checking. ​

     See <a href="https://digital.nhs.uk/services/secure-data-environment-service">SDE website</a>.